lanimall/j2ee_messaging_apps/README.md

 * dist/SimpleJmsSend.ear
 * dist/SimpleJmsConsume.ear

-#### Configuration Pre-requisites before deploying the apps on the Application Server
+#### Configuration pre-requisites before deploying the apps on the Application Server

-The application built in the previous stage requires some JCA Resource Adapter resources to be created on the application server.
+The applications requires some JCA Resource Adapter resources that must be created on the application server.
-While all the resource names can be easily modified, for the purpose of this quick start, the default apps require the following resources:
+While all the resource names can be easily modified, the current apps require the following resources to be created as-is.
+Failure to create a resource or missing a resource attrribute will result in the apps not starting due to errors.

 ##### Objects to be created on the Messaging provider